 He then told the story in great detail to the young Australian, who listened with interest at the story.
 After hearing Ned's side of the story Australia felt appalled at the police, and after what he had experienced in the gold fields, it wasn't that hard to believe.

 He had managed to relax somewhat in the group's presence, no longer feeling scared that they would hurt him, but instead he had started to trust them.
-He wouldn't exactly go as far to say that he trusted them with his life, but he trusted their word when they said that they wouldn't kill him.
+He wouldn't exactly go as far to say that he trusted them with his life like he did with his father and brother, but he trusted their word when they said that they wouldn't kill him.

 "So why are you out all by yourself?"
 Dan asked, "This country is pretty dangerous for a kid like you"

-Australia smirked and suppressed his desire to laugh at the statement.
+Australia smirked and supressed his desire to laugh at the statement.
 No matter how many times he had heard it, he always found it so ironic.
 Oh, if only they knew.